ioi-2017/tps/doc/README.md

 # TPS commands

-In addition to the normal git commands (e.g. clone, pull, commit, push, merge), the TPS provides a “tps” command with bash auto-completion functionality.
+In addition to the normal git commands (e.g. clone, pull, commit, push, merge), the TPS provides a `tps` command with bash auto-completion functionality.

 Here is the usage:
 ```
 tps <command> <arguments>...
 ```

-Below are the list of commands that can be use with tps:
+Below are the list of commands that can be use with `tps`:

 ## analyze